Client Onboarding: How to Do It Right (+ 4 Best Practices)

 - Display data and appropriate graphs demonstrating how your efforts can directly relate to and impact their business.
 You can do so by using this white-label dashboard.
 It will automatically pull required data and present it in a visual and straightforward manner.
 Not only that, but the biggest advantage of this dashboard is what it is called - white-label.
 You can completely remove our branding and replace it with your own (logo, domain, theme, etc.) to appear more professional during a demo tour.

 - Provide examples of use cases.
 It's best if they come naturally from your current clients and explain exactly how you helped them.
-Here you can find some inspiration.
+You can find inspiration in one of ours.

 Here is an example of a demo tour landing page: